Josey Garcia: Biography

-Garcia is a cofounder of Uniting America Outreach, a non-profit organization based in San Antonio that delivers food and supplies to people in need.
+In 2020, Garcia co-founded Uniting America Outreach, a non-profit organization based in San Antonio that delivers food and supplies to people in need.
 During Winter Storm Uri in 2021, Uniting America Outreach delivered over 9,000 meals to vulnerable San Antonio residents.
 The organization raised over $50,000 for food, clothing, and hygiene products to be delivered to Ciudad Acuña, Mexico during the crisis at the border in 2022.